SophieSh/IOT_GROUP4_INDEPENDENT/README.md

 ## Folder description :
 * ESP32: source code for the esp side (firmware), and necessary header files
 * Documentation: wiring curcuit diagram image + basic operating instructions
+* Assets: Image files used in this project

 ## Arduino/ESP32 libraries used in this project: